 ISSAT Blog posts:

-Anícia Lalá is a Security and Justice Sector Reform Advisor has worked in the field of international security cooperation for more than 15 years.
+Anícia Lalá is a Senior Security and Justice Sector Reform Advisor and has worked in the field of international security cooperation for more than 15 years.
 She has combined practitioner, policy researcher, and academic experience in the fields of international politics, conflict resolution, development, and security.
 She is a founding member of the African Security Sector Network (ASSN) and has served as a member of its Executive Committee until recently joining the International Security Sector Advisory Team at DCAF.
 Previously she was Deputy Director for Africa at the Global Facilitation Network for Security Sector Reform, when the project was based at Cranfield University in the UK.

 Earlier posts include a lecturing position in Conflict and Peace Studies at the Higher Institute for International Relations (Mozambique) and a civil servant placement at the National Directorate for Defence Policy in the Ministry of Defence of Mozambique.
 Through her extensive work experience Anicia has developed skills in political, conflict, security and governance analysis, programme management, delivery of training, applied research and organisational building.
 Anícia holds an MSc in peace and development studies, from the University of Gothenburg, and has published articles in the fields of conflict resolution, democratisation, international security, post-conflict reconstruction, and security sector reform.

-Antoine Hanin is an SSR Officer at ISSAT.
+Antoine Hanin is an SSR Advisor at ISSAT.
 He works on Advisory Field Support mandates and Knowledge Services activities.
 His main focus is on Monitoring and Evaluation (M&E) of Security Sector Reform (SSR) projects, programmes and policies.
 He also supports ISSAT training activities related to design, monitoring and evaluation of SSR in post-conflict countries.

 Prior to joining ISSAT, Antoine worked for a private consulting company in monitoring and evaluation.
 He was an evaluation expert on strategic level evaluations of development aid policies.
 He carried out several large scale evaluations for the European Commission (EC), the European Investment Bank, the UN and the World Bank.
 His last two major evaluations were on the EC support to conflict prevention & peace building and the EC support to justice & security sector reform worldwide over the period 2001-2010.